Foods that contain natural digestive enzymes

 Mangoes and bananas have amylase.

-Lipase helps digest fat molecules into smaller molecules, such as fatty acids and glycerol, (which are easier for the body to absorb).
+Lipase helps digest fat molecules into smaller molecules, such as fatty acids and glycerol, (which are more accessible for the body to absorb).

 Protease aids the digestion and absorption of proteins.

-Pineapples contain a group of digestive enzymes called bromelain (proteases), which break down protein into its building blocks, including amino acids.
+Pineapples contain digestive enzymes called bromelain (proteases), which break down protein into its building blocks, including amino acids.

 Apricots contain invertase, a digestive enzyme that helps break down the stone fruit’s sugar and deliver quick energy to your body’s cells.
-What’s more, research suggests the fruit may also ease gastrointestinal issues, like constipation, acid reflux, and indigestion.
+Moreover, research suggests the fruit may ease gastrointestinal issues like constipation, acid reflux, and indigestion.

 The following are enzymes found in Raw honey: